 Adding, Dropping, and Withdrawing From Courses

 Students may add courses online via WebAdvisor during the first two weeks of the semester* by first obtaining the permission of the instructor.
 Students are not permitted to add courses after the second week of the semester.**

 Any student seeking to change sections of the required first-year course, Exploration and Discovery, must have the approval of the Core program coordinator.
 Changes are approved only in cases of special need and on a space-available basis.
 Changes after the third meeting of a section are not permitted.
 Students are not permitted to withdraw from Exploration and Discovery.

 Before the end of the second week of the semester, students may drop courses online via WebAdvisor.
 After the add/drop period has ended, students may use a Course Withdrawal form (available from the Office of the Registrar) to withdraw from individual courses up until the end of the 10th week of the semester.
-Any withdrawal that takes place after the second week is recorded on the student's transcript with a grade of W (withdrawal).
-Students are not allowed to withdraw from individual courses after the 10th week of the semester unless consent is provided by the instructor.
-Please note that students wishing to drop all of their classes must contact the registrar's office to withdraw from all courses.
+Any withdrawal that takes place after the second week is recorded on the student’s transcript with a grade of W (withdrawal).
+Students are not allowed to withdraw from individual courses after the 10th week of the semester.
+Please note that students wishing to drop all of their classes must contact the registrar’s office to withdraw from all courses.
 WebAdvisor will not permit students to drop from all courses.
 Please see information below regarding a complete withdrawal during the semester.

 Students who need to drop all of their courses at any time after the semester has started will be considered completely withdrawn for the semester.
 All courses will appear on the transcript with a grade of W (withdrawal).